Prince Randian

-Personal life
+Early life

 Randian (whose birth name is unknown) was born with no arms or legs in Demerara, British Guiana.
 He was Hindu and spoke Hindi, English, French, and German.
 According to a passenger manifest of SS Parima from April 14, 1917, he had lived previously at Charlotte Amalie, Saint Thomas, U.S. Virgin Islands.
-With his wife, known as Princess Sarah (apparently a Hindu woman, born c.
-1872), he fathered 5 children.
-Their children included Mary Randian (born c.
-1893), Richard Randian (born c.
-1901), Elizabeth Randian (born c.
-1904), and Wilhelmina Randian (born c.
-1904).
 In the 1920s he was working for Krause Amusement Company and lived in Plainfield, New Jersey.
-He and his wife lived at 174 Water Street, Paterson, New Jersey, until his death.